spinalrampage/rampages-first-mod-fabric/README.md

 # rampages-first-mod-fabric
+*name subject to change, may become Rampage's Gamer Tools

-First Minecraft Mod - Made in Fabric
+First Minecraft Mod - Made for Fabric

 Features:
-- Nothing so far
+- Gamer Tools, better than Netherite ofc.
+Can be used as fuel in furnace
+- Gamer Ore and Ingots, for your fancy new tools